zunzuncito/violetear-docs/post/allocs.md

 }
 {{< / highlight >}}

-The routers now is faster and static routes are 0% fat 🚀.
+The router now is faster and static routes are 0% fat 🚀.

-There still work in progress - who would think that behind a simple router there is too much logic evolved.

-The experience so far has being very pleasant, learning and improving every day more about go and its niceties.
+There is still work in progress, who will think that behind a simple router; there is too much logic evolved.
+The experience so far has been very pleasant, learning and improving every day more about go and its niceties.

-Any tips, comments or a review will be more than welcome 🙏
+To make an even better improvement, any tips, comments or a review will be more than welcome 🙏